Parth589/blog-backend/notes.md

 }
 ```

+* the jwt token will be stored into session storage in frontend.

 ## todo:

 * try to replace data type from String to ObjectId all fields which are storing reference to another objects in DB
 * take a break and wait for another tasks to come here
+* the emailing is not working (configurations are incorrect)